StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 Sometimes we can gain insight into the proper path of action by considering the spiritual dimension, and whether or not what our parents want for us really squares with what God wants for us.

 As a rule of thumb, if put on the scale, God's Will for us outweighs parental preference every time.
-However, you actually have to have some conviction of what it is God wants for you for this to hold (and you can't just use it as a convenient excuse -- "God wants me party and live it up in college, so I don't have to listen to you and study!").
+However, you actually have to have some conviction on what it is God wants for you for this to hold (and you can't just use it as a convenient excuse -- "God wants me party and live it up in college, so I don't have to listen to you and study!").

 <!-- --- -->